HOW TO MAKE MUSHROOM DUM BIRIYANI?

 - At this stage, add the raisins and toss well.
 Wait for them to plump up.

 - Drain the cashew nuts and raisins and set aside.

 Making the mushroom gravy

-- Heat a pan with 1 tablespoon ghee and 1 tablespoon oil.
+- Heat a pan with 1 tbsp ghee and 1 tbsp oil.

 - Add 1 bay leaf, 1 mace, 2 green cardamoms,1 star anise, 1 cinnamon stick and 2 cloves.
 Wait for them to pop.

 - Once they pop, add chopped onions and mint leaves.
 Saute for 3 mins on medium flame until they onions are soft and pink.

 - Now add the marinated mushrooms and mix well.

 - Cook this mixture on medium flame, stirring often, until oil floats on the surface.
 Mushrooms will first release water.
 As and when we cook, the water will begin to reduce and the gravy will thicken.
 This process takes 10 mins.
 Adjust salt at this stage if required.

 Layering the biriyani

 - Grease a heavy bottomed pressure pan with 1 tsp ghee.